 Anyone who has an interest in providing a service to their community, but does not want to complete the training and/or respond to emergencies can still become a crucial part of EHVFC.
 We are always in search of motivated community members willing to bring new ideas and their time to help us provide the same high level of service that we have over the years.

-Administrative members are required to consistently participate and contribute to the non-emergency activities of the Company and there are many ways you can lend your passion for volunteering, background, and experience to the EHVFC.
+Administrative members are required to consistently participate and contribute to the non-emergency activities of the Company.
+There are many ways you can lend your passion for volunteering, background, and experience to the EHVFC.

 As a 501c4 non-profit organization, Earleigh Heights recieves minimal financial support from the County.
-Every member, regardless of status is obligated to support Earleigh Heights’ fundraising efforts.
+Every member, regardless of status is expected to participate in Earleigh Heights’ fundraising efforts.
 Our fundraising pays for the operation and maintenance of our station, and acquisition of new apparatus and equipment.
-Members are expected to support weekly bingo, twice annual bull roasts, and our annual carnival.

 Please contact us to see how you can serve your community!